markussitzmann/appdock/README.rst

 --------

 **AppDock** is a `Docker <https://docs.docker.com/>`_ based platform intended for the rapid development of scientific web applications and microservices.
+It has been develop as component for the `InChI-Resolver <http://www.inchi-resolver.org/>`_ project (the alpha version of) the resolver is currently in the process of being migrated from a predecessor version of AppDock)
-At its current (early) development stage it specifically supports the quick development of `python <https://www.python.org/>`_/`Django <https://www.djangoproject.com/>`_ based services.
-Because its development was started with a cheminformatic-centric focus in mind, AppDock includes `RDKit <http://www.rdkit.org/>`_ both at its core application container for the development of the python/Django-based components, as well as database extension of the `Postgres <https://www.postgresql.org/>`_ database container.
-The following schema provides an overview.
+At its current (early) development stage, AppDock supports the quick deployment of `Python <https://www.python.org/>`_/`Django <https://www.djangoproject.com/>`_ based services and specifically includes `RDKit <http://www.rdkit.org/>`_ for building `chemoinformatics <https://en.wikipedia.org/wiki/Cheminformatics>`_-centric applications.
+The following schema gives an overview.

 .. image:: docs/_images/appdock.png

+If launched, Appdock creates a Docker virtual network ("AppDock Rope") on the Docker host system and starts up several Docker containers which connect to this network.
+Currently, this includes a Postgres database container with RDKit extension readily available, a Nginx container which is configured as reverse proxy, and a basic application (App) container which provides a Django installation extended by the `Django REST framework <https://www.django-rest-framework.org/>`_ and RDKit on
+Python-level.
+The Django installation is set up to to establishes a connection to the database instance at the Postgres container and to link to the local Nginx web server instance inside the same App container (by uswgi).
+If the Nginx instance of the Proxy container senses another container with Nginx running inside the AppDock Rope network, it automatically looks up the (sub) domain specification of this additional Nginx instance and makes it available to the outside of AppDock (which either might be localhost or any Web-accessible domain).
+This mechanism allows to easily bring up additional App containers or update or remove existing ones.

 Requirements